Namecheap Review: Robust, Low-Cost Web Hosting for Bloggers

 You can prepay for the reseller plans as well.
 So if you’d like a two-year contract, that decreases the monthly rate to save you a little cash in the long run.

-Let’s explore some of the offerings in the reseller program:
+Let’s explore some of the offerings of the reseller program:

 - A full reseller control panel for handling clients and offering customer support.

 - Great servers and support from the Namecheap team.

 - At least 25GB of disk space and at least 1000GB of bandwidth.